deadlyvipers/dojo_rules/introduction.md

 Javier Soto presenting for duty!!
+Following the path of Ruby enlightenment.